adelbibi/website2.0/content/event/rss22/index.md

 ---
-title: From Recent Advances in Video Understanding to Blind Spots in Deep Networks
+title: "RSS: From Recent Advances in Video Understanding to Blind Spots in Deep Networks"

 event: Royal Scientific Society